cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

 ### Authentication

-All audit APIs require authentication using a bearer token:
+All audit APIs require authentication.

+Bearer tokens (JWT) in the `Authorization` header work for all endpoints:

 ```bash
 curl -sS \